-When I was 10 years old and first learning how to use Microsoft Powerpoint, I was also in process of opening my own movie theater.
+When I was 10 years old and first learning how to use Microsoft Powerpoint, I was also in the process of opening my own movie theater.
 Yeah… that never really took off, but the point: my flyers were in Brush Script.
 This font does not carry with it the eloquence it clearly wants.
-It’s too bold, it screams “put me in a comic strip”, and it barely follows standard convention for cursive writing.
+It’s too bold, it screams “put me in a comic strip”, and it barely follows the standard convention for cursive writing.

 Pro Tip: A lot of people nowadays can hardly even read cursive, so pick carefully when choosing a script font.
 And when you do decide to use one, steer clear of Brush Script.